-27. Transparency and accountability measures
+27 Transparency and Accountability Measures

-27.1 Reasonable Security Practices and Procedures
+27.1.
+Reasonable Security Practices and Procedures

-- (a) The data fiduciaries will implement such security practices and standards and have a comprehensive documented information security programme and information security policy that contain managerial, technical, operational and physical security control measures that are commensurate with the data/information assets being protected by them. - (b) In the event of a data/information security breach, the data fiduciary shall be required to demonstrate, as and when called upon to do so by any agency mandated under the law, that they have implemented security control measures as per their documented information security programme and information security policies. - (c) The data fiduciaries will, having regard to the nature, scope and purpose of processing personal data, the risks associated with such processing, and the likelihood and severity of harm that may result from such processing, implement necessary security safeguards including the use of de-identification and encryption methods, methods to protect the integrity of the personal data collected, and methods to prevent misuse, unauthorised access to, modification, disclosure or destruction of personal data.
-Every data fiduciary shall undertake a review of its security safeguards in a periodic manner and take appropriate measures accordingly. - (d) The data fiduciaries will implement the International Standard IS/ISO/IEC 27001 on "Information Technology - Security Techniques - Information Security Management System - Requirements" as well as any other standard as may be applicable to them. - (e) Subject always to the provisions of applicable laws, the standard(s) in relation to security practices and procedures mentioned above may be certified or audited on a regular basis through an independent auditor, duly approved by the Central Government.
-This audit shall be carried out by an auditor at least once a year or as and when the data fiduciary undertakes a significant upgradation of its processes, computer resources or systems. - (f) In the case of any entities who are implementing/involved in the NDHM and acting as a data fiduciary in this regard, the chief information security officer ("NDHM-CISO") and the NDHM-DPO will undertake a periodic review of the security safeguards and take appropriate measures to update such safeguards, if required.
+- a) The data fiduciaries will implement reasonable security practices and standards and have a comprehensive documented information security programme and information security policy that contain managerial, technical, operational and physical security control measures that are commensurate with the data/information assets being protected by them. - b) In the event of a data/information security breach, the data fiduciary shall be required to demonstrate, as and when called upon to do so by any agency mandated under the law, that they have implemented security control measures as per their documented information security programme and information security policies. - c) The data fiduciaries will, having regard to the nature, scope and purpose of processing personal data, the risks associated with such processing, and the likelihood and severity of harm that may result from such processing, implement necessary security safeguards including the use of deidentification and encryption methods, methods to protect the integrity of the personal data collected, and methods to prevent misuse, unauthorised access to, modification, disclosure or destruction of personal data.
+Every data fiduciary shall undertake a review of its security safeguards in a periodic manner and take appropriate measures accordingly. - d) Subject always to the provisions of applicable laws, the standard(s) in relation to security practices and procedures mentioned above may be certified or audited on a regular basis through an independent auditor, duly approved by the Central Government.
+This audit shall be carried out by an auditor at least once a year or as and when the data fiduciary undertakes a significant upgradation of its processes, computer resources or systems. - e) In the case of any entities who are implementing/involved in the ABDM and acting as a data fiduciary in this regard, the Chief Information Security Officer ("ABDM-CISO") and the ABDM-DPO will undertake a periodic review of the security safeguards and take appropriate measures to update such safeguards, if required.

-27.2 Data management by data processors
+27.2.
+Data management by data processors